U.S. Marshals (film)

-U.S. Marshals is a 1998 American crime action film directed by Stuart Baird, and written by John Pogue.
-The film is a sequel to The Fugitive (1993), and is the second release from the franchise of the same name.
+U.S. Marshals is a 1998 American crime action film directed by Stuart Baird and written by John Pogue.
+The film is a sequel to The Fugitive (1993) and is the second installment in The Fugitive franchise.
 Though the plot references the character, Dr. Richard Kimble (portrayed by Harrison Ford in the initial film) does not appear; rather, it centers on United States Deputy Marshal Sam Gerard, once again played by Tommy Lee Jones.
 The plot follows Gerard and his team as they pursue another fugitive, Mark Sheridan, played by Wesley Snipes, who attempts to escape government officials following an international conspiracy scandal.
 The film cast features Robert Downey Jr., Joe Pantoliano, Daniel Roebuck, Tom Wood, and LaTanya Richardson, several of whom portrayed deputy marshals in the previous film.

 The film was a co-production of Warner Bros.
 Pictures and Kopelson Entertainment.
 The score was composed by Jerry Goldsmith.

 U.S. Marshals premiered in theaters in the United States on March 6, 1998, grossing $57 million in its domestic run.
 The film took in an additional $45 million through international release for a worldwide total of $102.4 million against a budget of $45 million.
 The film was met with mixed critical reviews.
 The film was released on home video on July 21, 1998.

 Plot

 In New York City, two Diplomatic Security Service (DSS) Special Agents are killed during a briefcase exchange in a United Nations (UN) parking garage.
 The murders are caught on a security camera, but the killer escapes with top-secret files.

-Months later, Senior Deputy US Marshal Samuel Gerard and his team capture a pair of fugitives in Chicago.
-Elsewhere in the city, tow truck driver Mark Warren is injured in an auto accident and arrested for possession of an illegal handgun, but a fingerprint check reveals he is federal fugitive Mark Roberts, wanted for a double homicide in New York.
-Aboard a prisoner transport flight with Gerard, Roberts thwarts an assassination attempt by a prisoner with an improvised firearm, but the bullet shoots a massive hole in the plane, blowing the would-be-assassin away to his death.
+Several months later, Senior Deputy US Marshal Samuel Gerard and his team capture a pair of fugitives in Chicago.
+Elsewhere in the city, tow truck driver Mark Warren is injured in an auto accident and arrested for possession of an illegal handgun, but a fingerprint check reveals he is federal fugitive Mark Roberts, wanted for the double homicide in New York.
+Aboard a prisoner transport flight with Gerard, Roberts thwarts an assassination attempt by a prisoner with an improvised firearm, but the bullet shoots a massive hole in the plane, blowing the would-be-assassin out one of the windows to his death.
 The plane crashes into the Ohio River, and Gerard tries to rescue the surviving prisoners as Roberts escapes.

-DSS Special Agent John Royce is assigned to join Gerard's team in the hunt for Roberts, whom they corner in a Kentucky swamp before he wounds Gerard and flees.
+DSS Special Agent John Royce is assigned to join Gerard's team in the hunt for Roberts, whom they corner in a Kentucky swamp before he wounds Gerard and retreats.
 Gerard suspects that Royce is concealing information about Roberts and the murders, while Roberts calls his girlfriend Marie Bineaux, explaining that he was a government agent until he was betrayed in New York.
-Returning to New York City, Roberts secures supplies from a Force Recon comrade and surveils Chinese diplomat Xiang Chen.
-Gerard's team questions Marie and tracks down the mechanic hired to hide the zip gun for the Chinese assassin on the plane, but find him dead, murdered by Chen.
+Returning to Manhattan, Roberts secures supplies from a Force Recon comrade and surveils Chinese diplomat Xiang Chen.
+Gerard's team interrogates Marie and tracks down the mechanic hired to conceal the zip gun for the Chinese assassin on the plane but find him dead, murdered by Chen.